1RaY-1/linux-startup/README.md

 If you recive an error which is saying that you have a bad Unit file, you can edit your .service file and try changing:
 [Unit] with [UNIT] or with [unit]

-Maybe you can enctounter more not understandable errors, but i didn't
+Maybe you can enctounter more not understandable errors, but i didn't.

 # Note
+If this program isn't working for you and you can't understand what's happening, don't try to fix the problems, just make your script running at startup manually.

+But if this program is working for you, then:
-Don't forget that at any time you can edit, disable or remove your .service file.
+- Don't forget that at any time you can edit, disable or remove your .service file.

-And don't forget that you can modify this program so it will work perfectly for you.
+- And don't forget that you can modify this program so it will work perfectly for you.